Synonyms and other taxonomic changes

 (Forbes, 1960; Dyar, 1897).

-Eastern North America west to the Rockies, Alberta south to New Mexico.
-(1)
+Eastern North America to the Rockies, Alberta south to New Mexico - Map (1)

 Larvae feed on lichens.
-The strictly diurnal adults are often found on flowers of dogbane (Adpocynum
+The strictly diurnal adults are often found on flowers of dogbane (Apocynum

 , Apocynaceae), goldenbush (Ericameria